Severson-Group/AMDS/LowVoltageCard/docs/README.md

 # Low Voltage Card

-This document describes the design considerations and implementation details for the low voltage card, which serves as a daughtercard for the SensorCard mainboard.
+This document describes the design considerations and implementation details for the low voltage card, which serves as a daughtercard for the AMDS mainboard.

 ## Relevant Hardware Versions